Mackenzie Medical CentreGeneral Practice SectionThe University of Edinburgh20 West Richmond StreetEdinburgh, EH8 9DXTel: 0131 651 1000

 These are done by the practice nurse and include all aspects relating to good health.
 Please tell the receptionist that you wish to make an appointment for a well person check.

-Baby clinics are run by the health visitor and paediatric staff nurse on Wednesday afternoons at Southside Community Centre, 2-3.30pm for advice on child care including baby weighing.
-No appointment is necessary for the Wednesday clinic.
+Baby clinics are run by the health visitor and paediatric staff nurse on Thursdays between 11 and 12 (last weight at 11.45) at Conan Doyle Medical Centre.
+The health visitor offers advice on child care, including baby weighing.
+No appointment is necessary for the Thursday clinic.
 Vision checks on babies and young children are organised by the health visitor.

 The health visitor runs a child health development programme to monitor the health and development of babies and young children.
 Invitations to attend are sent out at the appropriate times.